amrvac/amrvac/doc/amrvacusr.md

 ## Special output and analysis {#user_speciallog}

-The default log-file may be altered, for which you need to code up the a **usr_print_log** subroutine.
+The default log-file may be altered, for which you need to code up
+a **usr_print_log** subroutine.
 For parallel execution, this invariably means the use of MPI constructs, so you should copy in the default version **printlog_default** from _src/amrvacio/mod_input_output.t_